-If the fund has more than one unit class, the characteristics and eligibility criteria for the various unit classes are set out in the fund's prospectus.
+The characteristics and eligibility criteria for the various unit classes are set out in the fund's prospectus.
 The various unit classes may:

-- apply different distribution policies (distribution or accumulation); - be denominated in different currencies; - be subject to different management fees: - be subject to different subscription and redemption fees; - have a different nominal values; - be systematically hedged against foreign exchange risk, either partially or in full, as set out in the prospectus.
-This hedging process is done using financial instruments that reduce the impact of the hedging transactions for the fund's other unit classes to a minimum; - be reserved for one or more distribution networks.
+- apply different distribution policies (distribution or accumulation); - be denominated in different currencies; - be subject to different management fees; - be subject to different subscription and redemption fees; - have a different nominal values; - be systematically hedged against foreign exchange risk, either partially or in full, as set out in the prospectus.
+This hedging process is done using financial instruments that reduce the impact of the hedging transactions for the fund's other share classes to a minimum; - be reserved for one or more distribution networks.